emorya-finance/sc-rust-upgrade-nft/README.md

 <details>
 <summary>retrieveNft</summary>

+Allows a user to iniate the retrieval of an NFT.

 </details>

 <details>
 <summary>claimNft</summary>

+Allows a user to claim their NFT after the unbonding period.

 </details>

 <details>
 <summary>upgradeNft</summary>

-Upgrade an NFT to the same level but with more data in attributes.
+Upgrade an NFT to the same level but with the new attributes.
 #### Note: This endpoint is payable by any token.